Featuring Erin Morrison

 Gaining Educated Clients

 Erin says the candid blog posts are a push as well as a pull.
 “I may be pulling some couples to me, but I also may be pushing ones away.”
-In the long run, Erin believes that the educational posts and detailed website information is helping her gain the couples that understand what she does.
+In the long run, Erin believes that the educational posts and detailed website information are helping her gain the couples that understand what she does.
 And based on the fact that she turned off her 2019 calendar in July because she’s so full, her approach is working.
 “Even though my books are full, I still want to continue to build in other ways.”

 Along with the blog posts, Erin sends out monthly newsletters with carefully thought out themes that are timely and most importantly, educational.
 Erin says she focuses on continuing to show her brand without coming off as email marketing that ends up unopened in the junk folder.